blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

    code.interact(local=namespace)

-The next example is an equivalent single line version of the script above which is easier to paste into you're code:
+The next example is an equivalent single line version of the script above which is easier to paste into your code:

 .. code-block:: python